Missed our Meetup with Diana Yanez-Pastor from Cloudera?

 Of course, your customer marketing strategy and program is only going to be as good as its results.
 These can be split into key areas.
 Ask yourself the following questions, and make sure that you have a system set up to provide the answers.

 Business: Have you influenced revenue, or brand image?

 Sales: Are the numbers for closing deals improving over time?
 Can you track ‘influenced’ revenue or reference requests?

 Customer: Have you showcased innovation?
-Achieved advocacy, or reduced churn?
+Achieved advocacy, customer retention or reduced churn?